-Policy type: National cluster policy Regional cluster policy Regional cluster policy Policy name: Global Innovation Clusters ACCORD (Québec) Zones d'innovation (Québec) HISTORY Period Limited period Limited period Limited period year (for policies with limited period) 2028 2023 2027 Starting year Announced: 2017 Competitive selection process and launch: 2018 Recapitalisation and rebranding: 2022 2002 2019 Explanation The GIC programme has secured authorisation to operate for a period of ten years, from 2018 to 2028.
+Policy type: National cluster policy Regional cluster policy Policy name: Global Innovation Clusters Zones d'innovation (Québec) broadly provided on key topics, including infrastructure, IP management, management skills, networking and marketing activities.
+HISTORY Period Limited period Limited period year (for policies with limited period) 2028 2027 Starting year Announced: 2017 Competitive selection process and launch: 2018 Recapitalisation and rebranding: 2022 2019 Explanation The GIC programme has secured authorisation to operate for a period of ten years, from 2018 to 2028.
 The original ISI was funded for an initial period of five years, announced in 2017 and launched in 2018 through 2023.
 A reinvestment and rebranding of the programme added an additional five years of funding through 2028.
-The ACCORD programme was launched in April 2002 by the Government of Québec.
-The Programme d'appui au développement des secteurs stratégiques et des créneaux d'excellence is the key instrument ACCORD used to fund Montreal clusters and smaller regional networks called " créneaux " or " poles d'excellence ".
-Its funding ended on April 1st, 2023.
-Going forward, Quebec is developing new programmes to support regional development organizations.
 Initiated in 2019, the zones d'innovation programme's funding period is currently aligned withthe innovation strategy of Québec 2022-2027.

-Policy type: National cluster policy Regional cluster policy Regional cluster policy Policy name: Global Innovation Clusters ACCORD (Québec) Zones d'innovation (Québec) BUDGET Overall Total: CAD 1.7 billion (EUR 1.2 billion) over 10 years ISI phase: CAD 950 million (EUR 663 million) for initial five years GIC phase: CAD 750 million (EUR 523 million) reinvestment through 2028 - The government announced a total contribution of CAD 690 million over five years for the two confirmed zones d'innovation.
-Annual - For the ACCORD programme, the annual financial assistance coming from the Ministry of Economy, Innovation, and Energy varies between CAD 100,000-300,000 (EUR 75,222-270,799).
-The government of Québec allocated CAD 20 million (EUR 14 million) to support the program In Budget 2020-21, CAD 190 million (EUR 133 million) in 2021-2022 (fiscal update in November) and CAD 100 million (EUR 70 million) in 2022-2023.
+Policy type: National cluster policy Regional cluster policy Policy name: Global Innovation Clusters Zones d'innovation (Québec) BUDGET Overall Total: CAD 1.7 billion (EUR 1.2 billion) over 10 years ISI phase: CAD 950 million (EUR 663 million) for initial five years GIC phase: CAD 750 million (EUR 523 million) reinvestment through 2028 The government announced a total contribution of CAD 690 million over five years for the two confirmed zones d'innovation.
+Annual - The government of Québec allocated CAD 20 million (EUR 14 million) to support the program In Budget 2020-21, CAD 190 million (EUR 133 million) in 2021-2022 (fiscal update in November) and CAD 100 million (EUR 70 million) in 2022-2023.
 Source of funding Government of Canada's budget, at least matched by private funds.
 The GIC came with a reinvestment of CAD 750 million (EUR 523 million3) for the period of 2023 to 2028 adding to the original ISI budget of CAD 950 million (EUR 663 million) for the 2018-2023 phase and totalling CAD 1.7 billion (EUR 1.2 billion) combined.
-The GIC rebranding of the cluster initiative provides new funding which is to be allocated on a competitive basis between the five existing clusters.
-The principal funding comes from the Government of Québec's budget and is supplemented in each project by funding from private sources, regional organisations, ministries, and the federal government.
-The Government of Quebec funds the Zones d'innovation programme.
+The GIC rebranding of the cluster initiative provides new funding The Government of Quebec funds the Zones d'innovation programme. which is to be allocated on a competitive basis between the five existing clusters.
+POLICY Availability in-itinere no policy evaluation EVALUATION Results An internal audit of the programme was published in May 2023 and an official programme evaluation was completed in March 2022, both by ISED.
+An economic analysis was conducted by EY in 2021 and published in 2022.
+Additionally, each cluster publishes an annual report on its activities and outcomes.
+There is no evaluation for the programme yet.
+On the project level, each zone d'innovation has to provide an evaluation framework for future evaluations.

-3 All sums converted at the InforEuro exchange rate of March 2023, see https://ec.europa.eu/info/funding-tenders/procedures-guidelines-tenders/information-contractors-and-beneficiaries/exchange-rate-inforeuro_en (accessed 23.03.2023).
+$^{^3}$ All sums converted at the InforEuro exchange rate of March 2023, see https://ec.europa.eu/info/funding-tenders/procedures-guidelines-tenders/information-contractors-and-beneficiaries/exchange-rate-inforeuro_en (accessed 23.03.2023).